 In order to feed, the gentle giant juts out its gaping jaws and passively swims along swallowing and filtering everything in its path.

 It’s easy to spot a Whale shark with its flattened head and blunted snout.
-Its back and sides are light gray to brown with clear white spots among pale vertical and horizontal stripes, and its belly is clearly white.
+Its back and sides are light grey and brown with clear white spots among pale vertical and horizontal stripes, and its belly is clearly white.
 Its two dorsal fins are set rearward on its body, which ends in a large dual-lobed caudal fin (or tail).

 Pattaya Whale Shark Population

 Over the years Whales sharks have been seen here and there diving in Pattaya.
 But normally this isn’t a common occurrence by any means.
 Preferring warm waters, whale sharks populate all tropical seas.
 They are known to migrate every springtime to the continental shelf of the central west coast of Australia visiting coastal regions of Thailand on the way as they go.
 The coral spawning of the area’s Ningaloo Reef provides the whale shark with an abundant supply of plankton.

-There seems to be more and more Whale shark sightings occurring this year whilst diving near Pattaya in Samae San.
+There seem to be more and more Whale shark sightings occurring this year whilst diving near Pattaya in Samae San.
 Could this be a picture of the future to come?
 Can we expect more encounters soon or in the future seasons?
 We will have to wait but the Whale shark Buzz is here for now. so let’s enjoy it.